 If you are a control freak like me, it is very unlikely that you, like most Project Managers, will want users to freely adjust tasks on a Master Project Schedule without appropriate approval and communication.
 As such, in this case, you can:

-- Restrict ability to modify tasks for your users on a SharePoint Task List (i.e. Read).
+- Restrict the ability to modify tasks for your users on a SharePoint Task List (i.e., Read).
 So essentially your team members will not be able to make any adjustments to tasks on SharePoint List

 - As a PM, you can utilize MS Project Schedule file located in Site Assets Library and make all your changes there (which will be automatically synchronized to SharePoint task list)